A multivariate model for financial indices and an algorithm for detection of jumps in the volatility: Definition of the model and detection of jumps

-We outline now the empirical use of the algorithm.
-First of all we introduce some notation.
+We describe now implementation and application of the algorithm.
+We start introducing some notation.
 The financial index time series will be denoted by $(s_{i})_{0 \leq i \leq N}$, whereas the detrended logarithmic time series will be indicated by $(x_{i})_{250 \leq i \leq N}$, where